liuxinren456852/laser_calibration/README.md

 There exists functions that read all average data within the Average directory and calculate and save new apex data.
-This can be used to recalculate apex data after a change to linefitting or data segmentation.
+This can be used to recalculate apex data after a change to line fitting or data segmentation.

 Included Data
 -------------